 Carole joined UBC in 2001 while working on her Master’s degree and was the Director of Transportation Planning from 2006-2013.
 Throughout her career, Carole has invested over 12 years of volunteer work with the Planning Institute of British Columbia, serving on several committees in support of the profession and is currently a member of PIBC council.

 Carole holds a Bachelor of Arts degree with an honours in Geography from the University of Guelph (1998) and a Master’s degree in Urban Planning from the University of British Columbia (2003).
 She is a Registered Professional Planner and a member of the Canadian Institute of Planners.

 “My vision for UBC is to create campus environments that nurture the wellbeing of UBC’s community, visitors and the ecology.”

 Gerry and his team of planners and designers are the stewards of the built environment of UBC’s three campuses.
 They shape the campus neighbourhoods, precincts, buildings and landscapes by leading integrated planning, policy and design processes engaging a broad set of stakeholders and experts.

 With 25 years of professional practice in planning, urban design and architecture as Senior Planner for the City of Vancouver, Adjunct Professor University of Victoria, and an architect specializing in inner city development in Montreal.
-He also serves on a National Capital Commission Advisory Committee, the board of ICOMOS Canada and is Chair of the Association of University Architect’s Sustainability Committee.
+He is currently a board member of the North American Association of University Architects and serves on a National Capital Commission Advisory Committee.